webplatform/docs-wpd/Filing_Bugs/index.md

 ===Content bugs===

-If you find that content in an article is wrong or missing, you have a few choices:
+If you find content in an article that is incorrect or missing, you have a few choices:

 * '''Fix it yourself'''. [[WPD:Getting Started|Learn how]] to contribute.
 * '''Add a comment'''.
 To add a comment, hover your mouse over the relevant section heading and click '''Add Comment'''.